CWRU-AutonomousVehiclesLab/tf2.4-cuda11.1-cudnn8-tensorrt7/README.md

 * CP38 is compiled at Ubuntu 20.04 environment (Compiled on October - 18th) for Duckietown Duckland

 **THIS is NIGHTLY!
 Not intend for scientific use!!!**

+## Want more fun?

+If you want to see how Frank's sloppy code will run with your graphics card, go to [here](https://github.com/CWRU-AutonomousVehiclesLab/DuckietownBench) where you can find a realisticly written undergad neural network benchmark.